lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-The input assembly stage take a set of vertices and produces a set of primitives.
+The input assembly stage takes a set of vertices and produces a set of primitives.
 The primitives to be produced are defined in the
 `topology` attribute.
 In our case, we will generate a list of triangles: `triangle_list` (`VK_PRIMITIVE_TOPOLOGY_TRIANGLE_LIST`).
 We could
 generate other types such as points: `point_list` (`VK_PRIMITIVE_TOPOLOGY_POINT_LIST`), lines: `line_list`
 (`VK_PRIMITIVE_TOPOLOGY_LINE_LIST`), triangle strips: `triangle_strip` (`VK_PRIMITIVE_TOPOLOGY_TRIANGLE_STRIP`), etc. For our examples we